 Agents new to Stuart St James seeking access to the MLS:

 In Massachusetts, there are currently four (4) MLS systems that serve the state with varying levels of coverage.
-Stuart St James uses MLS Property Information Network (MLS PIN), New England’s largest multiple listing service and only Massachusetts MLS system which provides complete coverage of the entire state of Massachusetts.
+Stuart St James exclusively uses MLS Property Information Network (MLS PIN), New England’s largest multiple listing service and the only Massachusetts MLS system which provides complete coverage of the entire state of Massachusetts.

 - MLS Property Information Network (MLS PIN)